 If you’re interested in a surface-level introduction to cloud computing, this is a quick and inexpensive way to start.

-Course length — 23 hours over four weeks.
+Course length — 23 hours over five weeks.

 Cost — Students can audit for free, but earning a certification requires a Coursera subscription.